rohithdesikan/filesystem_restapi/README.md

 ### GET /file.txt or /folder/file.txt
 The user is able to get the contents of a text file.
 For example, when inputting a request, it should be /test_file.txt.
+Note that the .txt extention must be provided.
 As an extension to the exercise, an appropriate error message is returned if the file in the request is not a txt file.
 For a text file, the return object is as follows:

 * `is_file`: True
 * `name`: "filename"